hickatheworld/SM402I-Project/README.md

 # 🎁 Bonus :

-❓How to read the result from our display_automaton function🤓 below is an exercpt of the transition table printed by this function :
+❓ How to read the result from our display_automaton function 🤓

+below is an exercpt of the transition table printed by this function :

 <img src="https://github.com/hickatheworld/SM402I-Project/assets/90071735/eb3d1b90-a48e-4b0d-a6cd-33e3c6ef7695" alt="screenshot from the terminal" width="400"/>